geraintpalmer/cm/chapters/session01.md

 {% endhighlight %}

 Copy this code into a new cell and run that cell.
-This function is a pre written function that you will usw to answer the questions below.
+This function is a pre written function that you will use to answer the questions below.
 Once the cell is run, that function will be in memory and available to use:

 ## Question 1